For daily wit & wisdom, sign up for the Almanac newsletter.

 The Woolly Worms’ Bands

 Certainly, many of you may have heard of the woolly bear caterpillar’s ability to forecast winter weather.
 These caterpillars have black and brown bands; according to folklore, more black than brown indicates a harsh, cold winter, while more brown than black points to a mild winter.
-Read more about woolly worms!
+Read more about woolly worms as meteorologists!

 Reptiles & Amphibians